 Warner Lakes redband trout

 McCloud River redband trout caught within the native drainage qualify for California's Heritage Trout Challenge.
+They qualify for the Western Native Trout Challenge simply as redband trout.

 Pit River redband trout caught within the Pit River drainage qualify for California's Heritage Trout Challenge as Goose Lake redband trout.
+They qualify for the Western Native Trout Challenge simply as redband trout.

 Two additional subspecies of rainbow trout (O. mykiss) are native to California:

-Coastal rainbow trout (O.m. irideus),
+Coastal rainbow trout (O.m. irideus) and

 Eagle Lake rainbow trout (O.m. aquilarum).